flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 Point 4) **“Optimistic evaluation”**

 There’s been a very popular ACL paper for low-resource text classification with a super cool and simple method.
 GZIP distance and KNN!
-It provides promising results – but the results are not quite as strong as shown in the paper (it doesn’t outperform BERT), due to a quirk in the evaluation.
+It provides promising results – but the results are not quite as strong as shown in the paper, due to a quirk in the evaluation.
 See [my writeup here](https://arxiv.org/abs/2307.15002), and [Ken Schutte’s blogpost here](https://kenschutte.com/gzip-knn-paper2/).

 Point 5) **“Wrong prediction can increase score”**